 Sponsored by Claneil Foundation, Panta Rhea Foundation, and GRACE Communications Foundation

 Moderator: Anim Steel, executive director, Real Food Challenge, NY

-Speakers: Leah Douglas, associate editor and staff writer, Food and Environment Reporting Network, DC Sriram Madhusoodanan, deputy campaigns director, Corporate Accountability, MA Mike Callicrate, director and immediate past president, Organization for Competitive Markets; owner, Ranch Foods Direct, KS
+Speakers: Leah Douglas, associate editor and staff writer, Food and Environment Reporting Network, DC Sriram Madhusoodoanan, deputy campaigns director, Corporate Accountability, MA Mike Callicrate, owner, Callicrate Cattle Co.; owner, Ranch Foods Direct, KS

 Throughout history, Indigenous growers and gatherers stewarded their land and its bounty with deeply-rooted spiritual values and trust in ancestral knowledge.
 Reservation systems removed Indigenous peoples from their lands and deprived them of their traditional culture, spirituality, and foodways.
 The disruption of Indigenous food systems and the insertion of government commodity foods has led to malnutrition and fueled the high rates of obesity, diabetes, and heart disease present on reservations today.
 Reclaiming ancestral knowledge is critical to reversing this damage, and food and agriculture is at its heart.

-Our three expert practitioners will offer unique perspectives on constructing food systems to build cultural prosperity, improve health, and revive traditional foodways.
+Our three expert practitioners will o er unique perspectives on constructing food systems to build cultural prosperity, improve health, and revive traditional foodways.
 The goal is for participants to view food systems within the context of the cultural values that guide our choices about food.